Activity B Continued From Previous Page Answer Key

 Conclusion

 The true power of this diagnostic approach lies in its iterative nature.
 Each "continued" activity, analyzed through its answer key, becomes a data point in a continuous feedback loop.
-Teachers begin to anticipate common stumbling blocks for specific concepts or transition points, allowing them to pro adjust scaffolding, pre-teach prerequisite skills, or provide more varied practice before students even encounter the next challenge.
+Also, teachers begin to anticipate common stumbling blocks for specific concepts or transition points, allowing them to pro adjust scaffolding, pre-teach prerequisite skills, or provide more varied practice before students even encounter the next challenge.
 This transforms the answer key from a retrospective tool into a predictive instrument for instructional design.

 Conclusion